Stew - Hearty, Nourishing and Nutritious

 Deglaze means to add liquid to the pan and boil while you scrap the browned bits on the bottom of the pan.
 The bits will provide flavor to the gravy and generally dissolve during the cooking process.

-Return the meat, caramelized vegetables, and liquid to the Dutch oven.
+After deglazing the pot return the meat, caramelized vegetables, and liquid to the Dutch oven.
 The secret to great stew is to simmer, not boil, the liquid.
 Since stews are best made with tougher, less expensive cuts of meat, slow cooking over low heat will allow the liquid to break down the tissue in the meat to tender morsels.
 Cooking it fast will yield firm tough, chucks of meat.

 While some cooks add their vegetables at the beginning of the cooking time, it is actually better to wait until the meat has had a chance to simmer.
 This keeps the vegetables from being overcooked.
 You want the meat to be fork tender and the vegetables to retain their shape.